Marijuana in San Diego

 The State of California courts have held that a medical marijuana patient may possess an amount of marijuana consistent with the patient’s medical needs.
 People v.
 Wright (2006) 40 Cal.4th 97.
 The Compassionate Use Act clearly states the rights for all California residents to possess medical marijuana to benefit his or her conditions and the conditions of others (i.e. accounting for marijuana caregivers and marijuana cultivators).

-Not all marijuana charges are created equal, if you are looking for medical marijuana defense in San Diego, please contact San Diego Marijuana Attorney Vik Monder at 619.405.0063 or visit www.monderlaw.com.
+Not all marijuana charges are created equal, but we can help.
+Whether you are looking for medical or non-medical marijuana defense in San Diego, please contact San Diego attorney Vik Monder at 619.405.0063 or visit www.monderlaw.com.

 Contact San Diego Marijuana Criminal Defense Attorney Vik Monder for a FREE consultation today at: 619-405-0063